-In the fall of 1998, the Delaware Center for the Inland Bays was asked by the County to manage the property.
-Since that time, the CIB has worked with volunteers and partners to create an ecological preserve.
-The preserve now features more than three miles of marked hiking trails, three observation platforms, a boardwalk beach crossing, wildflower gardens, an amphitheater, an informational kiosk, rest areas, and more than 4,000 trees purchased and planted in a USFWS Partners in Wildlife reforestation effort.
+In the fall of 1998, the Delaware Center for the Inland Bays (Center) was asked by the County to manage the property.
+Since that time, the Center has worked with volunteers and partners to create an ecological preserve.
+The Preserve now features more than three miles of marked hiking trails, three observation platforms, a boardwalk beach crossing, wildflower gardens, an amphitheater, an informational kiosk, rest areas, and more than 4,000 trees purchased and planted in a USFWS Partners in Wildlife reforestation effort.

-Your generous donations allow us to maintain the James Farm for visitors to enjoy.
-They also allow us to implement numerous restoration projects that benefit the wildlife in the area.
+Your generous donations allow us to maintain the Preserve for visitors to enjoy.
+They also allow us to implement numerous restoration projects that benefit wildlife in the area.

 A freshwater wetland area has been created adjacent to the intersection of two of our trails.
 This should be a good spot to see deer, ducks, reptiles, and amphibians.
 Stumps and a dead tree crag placed in the water to give variety and a head start to this created habitat.
 Next to the wetland is an observation blind for viewing wildlife.
 Because of the diversity of habitats and open space, the Preserve is an excellent location for birding, particularly during spring and fall migrations.

 Trails & Points of Interest